Skip to content

 Your right to file a claim based on the events leading to the accident doesn’t change because the other driver flees.
 You have a claim if you’re the victim of an accident caused by the other party.

 In Florida, minimum injury thresholds may apply.
-However, a first-party insurance claim may be available to you in addition to a third-party claim.
+A first-party insurance claim may be available to you in addition to a third-party claim.

 Our attorneys can help you evaluate your case to determine all of your rights and options.